zmknox/zmknox.github.io/privacy.md

 #### zachknox.com
-##### _Last Updated November 27, 20120_
+##### _Last Updated April 24, 2021_

-reCAPTCHA is included as part of the [contact form](/contact/) on this website.
-Use of reCAPTCHA is subject to Google's [Privacy Policy](https://policies.google.com/privacy) and [Terms of Use](https://policies.google.com/terms).
-Otherwise, there is no tracking code on this website.
+reCAPTCHA is included as part of the contact form on this website.
+Use of reCAPTCHA is subject to Google's [Privacy Policy](https://policies.google.com/privacy) and [Terms of Service](https://policies.google.com/terms).
+There is otherwise no tracking code on this website.
 This website does include some third party JavaScript libraries (Bootstrap, FontAwesome, jQuery) in order to improve the site’s appearance and functionality.
 The only information collected about you, outside of the Contact page, is that a web request was received by your IP address to this website, which is logged by CloudFlare in order to aggregate traffic statistics.
 [You can find CloudFlare’s privacy policy here](https://www.cloudflare.com/privacypolicy/).

 #### Stadium Full Screen Browser
 ##### _Last Updated September 28, 2020_